HanaDigital/NovelScraper/README.md

 ### Prerequisites

 -   Install [NodeJS]().
--   Check the [Issues]() section on github to see if this source is requested.
+-   Check the [Issues]() section on github to see if the source you want to add is requested.
     If it is, then leave a comment stating that you will work on this source.
     Otherwise, [create a new issue]() and state which source you will be working on.
 -   Fork this repository on [github](https://github.com/HanaDigital/NovelScraper).